 "The ability to create amazing products is the number one reason why I love my [new] job.
 It also helps that I have the freedom to be creative, work with great people, and see my designs come to life."

-Take the free 6-day UX Design Short Course to get started, or get in touch with our program advisors for a free consultation.
-You’ll learn:
+Take a free short course or get in touch with our program advisors for a free consultation.
+Find out:

-- How you can go from beginner to a UX designer with a job you love
+- How you can go from beginner to a designer or developer with a job you love

-- What the UX job market is like in your area and the salary you can expect
+- What the tech job market is like in your area and the salary you can expect

 - If UX design, UI design, data analytics, web development, or digital marketing is the best fit for you based on your background and interests

 Don’t worry—you won’t be pressured into making a commitment.
 The goal is to ensure you make a fully informed decision.